-If you are planning your holidays in Puerto del Rosario, Fuerteventura, the following information may help by giving you an overview on the resort and the surrounding area.
+If you are planning your holidays in Puerto del Rosario, Fuerteventura, the following information may help by giving you an overview on the resort.

 The church in the centre of ‘Puerto’ is dedicated to the patron saint ‘Virgin del Rosario’ and it wasn’t until 1956 that the town was given the more pleasant name of Puerto del Rosario (port of the rosary).

 Holidays to Puerto del Rosario are based more in an industrial area and isn’t really geared up for tourism, although many people still visit the town from the nearby resort of Costa Caleta to do some shopping.
 Until recently it wasn’t that attractive, but now the main street has been finished off, many of the roads resurfaced and the harbour promenade has been rebuilt.
 The harbour area is the oldest part of town and it is from here you can find all of the small alleys lined with old Canarian style houses.
 There is one place worth a visit on your holiday to Puerto del Rossario, and that’s the home of the former exile poet Miguel de Unamuno which is now a museum.
 There is also a culture centre (Casa de la Cultura) where exhibitions, plays and concerts are held.

 Puerto del Rosario has improved very much over recent years.
 Spreading inland are more and more excellent shops and a few years back industrial estates have been introduced offering ‘Cash ‘n’ Carry’ warehouses giving residents more choice at better prices.